Fieber Anhängsel

 HOMEOPATHIC MEDICINES

 One of the great success stories of homeopathic medicine concerns its superb treatment of epidemic influenza during the 1917—18 flu season.
-Records maintained by government medical officers at the time show that proportionally, far fewer patients treated homeopathically died from the flu or its complications than those who received conventional medical treatment.
+Records maintained by government medical officers at the time show

 Among appropriate flu medicines covered in other chapters are Acon.
 Bell.
 Ars.
 Puls.
 Nux-v.

-In many ways, the symptoms of Gels. represent the classic picture of flu - this is the medicine to give if you can't find a better fit.
+In many ways, the symptoms of Gels. represent the classic picture of flu—this is the medicine to give if you can't find a better fit.

 Gels.: Mainly feels tired, weak, heavy, and sick.
-Generally wants to be left alone, not because they're especially irritable, but simply because it's too much work to interact
+Generally wants to be left alone, not because they're especially irritable, but simply because it's too much work to interact with people.
+They don't

-They don't feel restless, and although motion isn't painful, the patient just lies still because she's so weak.
-The eyelids look heavy and droopy, and the face may appear dull
+feel restless, and although motion isn't painful, the patient just lies still because she's so weak.
+The eyelids look heavy and droopy, and the face may appear dull and lacking in expression.
+A Gels. flu is characterized by

-Gels. flu is characterized by chills, which often run up and down the back.
+chills, which often run up and down the back.
 Typically, there is little thirst in spite of the fever.
-The nose may be runny and the throat may
+The nose may be runny and the throat may burn.
+Headaches are common, usually in the back of the head and extending

-burn.
-Headaches are common, usually in the back of the head and extending to the top or forehead.
+to the top or forehead.
 More striking symptoms, however, are general weakness and tiredness.

 Bry.: irritable with aversion to company, and physical aggravation from motion.
 If either or both of these are present, give Bry.

-Bry. doesn't want to be disturbed and is truly irritable.
-May snap when asked questions or refuse to answer them altogether.
-May be preoccupied with worries about business/ordinary affairs. < Motion; > lying still.
+< Motion; > when lying still.
 Likely to have generalized muscle and joint aches that are definitely more painful from motion.
-Lies still because it hurts to move, not just because he's too tired (headache < with motion (walking, or even from moving the eyes/light touch, eating, stooping, and talking also may make headaches worse, while applying firm pressure and lying
+Lies still because it hurts to move, not just because he's too tired (headache < with motion

-still may relieve them). < in warm rooms and > in the cool air.
 They may have an intense thirst for cold drinks.
 A dry, hacking, often painful cough may accompany the flu symptoms.
 Constipation.

 Rhus-t.: restless.
 Muscles stiff and achy if the patient lies still for any length of time.
-Paradoxically, her pain feels most severe when trying to move after a period of rest, but it improves as soon as she moves about and limbers up.
-She may be unable to sleep, because it's so uncomfortable keeping still.
-Chilly and feel < in cold, wet weather, improving in warmth and with applied heat.
+Paradoxically, her pain feels most severe when trying to move after a period of rest, but it improves as soon as she moves about

-Exposure to damp weather or overexertion may have brought on the illness.
+brought on the illness.
 Thirsty, sometimes only for sips of water at a time, and may sweat profusely.
 Mentally, she may be anxious, apprehensive, irritable, or depressed.
-Dry mouth and lips, dry sore throat, and hoarseness often accompany the general symptoms.
+Dry mouth and lips, dry sore throat, and hoarseness often

-Eup-per.: Severe aching and pain that feels as though it comes from deep inside the bones.
+Ep-per.: Severe aching and pain that feels as though it comes from deep inside the bones.
 Bruised soreness all over the body, and the bones (back), feel as though they would break.
-Symptoms that confirm the choice of this medicine—but that aren't necessarily present—include a sudden nasal discharge with sneezing and redness in the eyes preceding the onset of the body aches.
-Chills (morning between 7 - 9 h.
-Typically they have great thirst for ice-cold drinks, but liquids may cause digestive disorders.
-A dry, hacking cough that shakes the body also is characteristic.
+Symptoms that confirm the

 Osc.: